Received the 2017 ICMA Award of Excellence for Performance Management.

 Received the Distinguished Budget Presentation Award.

-Objective SC-9: Continued conversations regarding relocating the City bus storage.
-This will continue moving forward.
+Objective SC-8: Continued conversations regarding relocating the City bus storage.
+Refilled Department Training Chief position to continue to move this objective forward.

 The Library partnered with United Way and other partners to provide books to over 1,000 Albany youth under age 5.

 The Library partnered with five other Linn County libraries to provide a courier system that delivered materials amongst those libraries.